Julia Sarreal

 - Julia Sarreal.
 "Caciques as Placeholders in the Guaraní Missions of Eighteenth Century Paraguay."
 Colonial Latin American Review 23, no. 2 (2014): 224-251.

 - Julia Sarreal.
-"Revisiting Cultivated Agriculture, Animal Husbandry, and Daily Life in the Guaraní Missions."
+"Revisiting Cultivated Agriculture and Animal Husbandry in the Guaraní Missions."
 Ethnohistory 60, no. 1 (2013): 101-124.

 - Julia Sarreal.
-"Disorder, Wild Cattle, and A New Role for the Missions: The Banda Oriental, 1776-1786".
+"Disorder, Wild Cattle, and a New Role for the Missions: The Banda Oriental, 1776-1786".
 The Americas: A Quarterly Review of Inter-American Cultural History 67, no. 4 (2011): 517-545.

 Andrew W. Mellon Foundation Fellowship for research at The Huntington Library (2021).